 4. A Wine Subscription/Membership

 If you can’t get to the vineyards, you can bring the vineyards to you (or your friend) with a wine subscription or membership.
 There are lots of options like Winc, Wine of the Month Club, Harry & David Wine & Cheese Pairing Club, Naked Wines, and beyond.
 To make this even more fun, give this as a gift to your bestie and sign yourself up as well.
-Coordinate your wine orders and have a virtual (or socially distanced BYOB) wine tasting get together.
+If you’re not able to get together with friends or family, coordinate your wine orders and have a virtual BYOB wine tasting get together.

 5. Disney+ or Other Streaming Service